Zren/zren.github.io/_posts/2022-07-01-ignoring-kde-work-branches.markdown

 To clean things up, I found this on StackOverflow:
 <https://stackoverflow.com/questions/16842426/can-git-permanently-ignore-a-remote-branch>

+**Update: I recently tried this on KDE Neon (based on Ubuntu 20.04) which still [has git v2.25](https://repology.org/project/git/versions#ubuntu_20_04).
+Apparently negative refspecs require git v2.38, however it seems to work fine on OpenSUSE Tumbleweed with git v2.37.3.**

 I worked out that I needed to run this in every kde repo: